^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Bronchitis is an inflammatory process in the bronchi of various etiologies (infectious, allergic, chemical, physical, etc.).
-The term "bronchitis" covers the lesions of bronchi of any caliber: small bronchioles - bronchiolitis, trachea - tracheitis or tracheobronchitis.
+The term "bronchitis" covers lesions of the bronchi of any caliber: small bronchioles - bronchiolitis, trachea - tracheitis or tracheobronchitis.

 ICD-10 code